 Popular Polls, Quizzes, & Games

-When it comes to increasing SEO and engagement, following these five steps is critical to maximizing your campaign results.
+When it comes to creating a powerful contests that both increases SEO and engagement, following these five steps is critical to maximizing your campaign results.

-Before you begin, decide what you want as the desired result: shares, engagement, likes, traffic to landing pages or website, growing your email list, etc.
+Decide what you want as the desired contest result: shares, engagement, likes, traffic to landing pages or website, growing your email list, etc.

 You’ll want to pick the content and the medium depending on your goals, and then judge the success of the campaign based on the tactic you’ve chosen.